ridale/inexio/README.md

 ======

 This is a kernel level driver for the inexio touch panels, and was tested on the 42" panel.
 These panels are usually overlayed onto a 42" LCD or Plasma screen.
+This repo is imported from my original at http://repo.or.cz/w/inexio.git

 There is a proper Kernel driver in the mainline kernel to handle the smaller 17" touchscreens and it should be preferred over this driver.